number-47/sort/README.md

 # sort
-To study how to sort
+To study how to sort cc
+ss